featured image

 Excluding sports drinks, most other drinks considered to be “preparations of milk” are zero-rated.
 This includes Ovaltine, Horlicks and most milkshakes.

-Milkshakes are a little more complex, with two categories to be considered.
+Milkshakes are a little more complex, with two two different products identified:

 • If the product is a flavoured milk-based powder that provides a complete milkshake when mixed with water (such as Nesquik powder), it is zero-rated.